 If you have any questions, please select the button below to contact the Rocker Shop.

-Inclusive Access converts physical course materials into instantly accessible, totally interactive and adaptive digital content, while drastically reducing the cost to students.
-The Rocker Shop has upgraded our textbook model to improve access and affordability with 21st century tools.
+First Day Access is a South Dakota Board of Regents adopted program.
+It converts physical course materials into instantly accessible, totally interactive and adaptive digital content, while drastically reducing the cost to students.

 - Reducing the cost of course materials.